Skip to content

 So, after landing on a damp runway at Philadelphia International Airport on Thursday from San Juan, Puerto Rico, Mosley quickly acclimated himself to the city, and headed to Harrah’s Philadelphia Casino & Racetrack.
 There, on Saturday night, he will put his boxing gloves on again in an exhibition of four two-minute rounds against someone named Bob Kofroth, the owner and trainer at Elite Edge Boxing in Malvern, as part of a celebrity boxing event being promoted by Damon Feldman.

 Mosley, whose 49-10-1 record, with 41 knockouts, earned him first-ballot International Boxing Hall of Fame induction in 2020, is just dipping his toe in the exhibition tour waters with this first move.
 He was among the world’s best pound-for-pound fighters for a decade and is a former three-division world champion (lightweight, welterweight, junior middleweight).
-He defeated Hall of Famer Oscar De La Hoya twice, he rocked Floyd Mayweather for the first time in his career in their May 2010 duel, and four of his 10 losses have come against Mayweather, Manny Pacquiao, Miguel Cotto, and Saul “Canelo” Alvarez.
+He defeated Hall of Famer Oscar De La Hoya twice, he rocked Floyd Mayweather for the first time in his career in their May 2010 duel, and four of his 10 losses came against Mayweather, Manny Pacquiao, Miguel Cotto, and Saul “Canelo” Alvarez.

 So, the question begged to be asked: Why do this?